 The two most important principles of evidence for investigators are relevance and weight.

+Probably the most fundamental rule of evidence states that, with few exceptions, “relevant evidence is admissible, irrelevant evidence is not.”
 Information is said to be relevant if it “tends to prove, or disprove, a fact in issue.”
 In fraud or corruption investigations, this means that a piece of evidence is probably relevant (and hopefully, compelling and convincing) if it tends to prove, or disprove, an element of proof of an offense, including proof of knowledge and intent.

 This means that fraud and corruption investigators must know: